Defense Secretary Jim Mattis to retire early next year

 "This is scary," reacted Senate Intelligence committee Vice Chairman Mark Warner, D-Va., on Twitter.
 "Secretary Mattis has been an island of stability amidst the chaos of the Trump administration."

+"Jim Mattis did a superb job as Secretary of Defense.
+But he cannot be expected to stand behind a President who disrespects our allies and ingratiates himself to our adversaries," said William Cohen, who served as defense secretary under Bill Clinton and knows Mattis well.

-Mattis' departure has long been rumored, but officials close to him have insisted that the battle-hardened retired Marine would hang on, determined to bring military calm and reason to the administration's often chaotic national security decisions and soften some of Trump's sharper tones with allies.
+Mattis' departure has long been rumored, but officials close to him have insisted that the battle-hardened retired Marine would hang on, determined to bring military calm and judgment to the administration's often chaotic national security decisions and to soften some of Trump's sharper tones with allies.

 Opponents of Mattis, however, have seen him as an unwanted check on Trump.